 A pterygium is an elevated, wing-shaped eye growth that begins on the clear mucous membrane (conjunctiva) that covers the white portion of the eye.
 This condition can also invade the cornea, which is the clear portion of the eye that is located directly in front of the eyeball.
 When there is more than one growth, the plural form is called pterygia, which is also known as "surfer's eye."
 This condition most commonly develops in people who are habitually exposed to direct sunlight, wind, or dust/sand.
 All three of these environmental elements are prevalent at the beach and when out on the open water, the sun's UV rays can be amplified when reflected on the ocean's surface.
 At Stone Oak Ophthalmology Center in San Antonio, TX, board-certified ophthalmologists Drs.
-Allison Young, Kristin Held, and Teresa Whitney are well-versed in the diagnosis and treatment of pterygium.
+Allison Young and Jana Waters are well-versed in the diagnosis and treatment of pterygium.

 The most common signs and symptoms associated with pterygium include dry eye, itchiness, burning, or the feeling that something is "in" the eye (foreign body sensation).
 Pterygium can also become severely inflamed resulting in the appearance of a red eye.
 If the growth develops over the cornea, it can alter the front surface of the eye, which can result in astigmatism or higher-order aberrations (HOAs).
 These irregularities can dramatically affect one's vision, making it difficult to see at night, understanding the depth of field, and can cause halos or double-vision.